 Macbeth opens with the weird sisters, shows us the state of Scotland at the end of a rebellion (a political history comparable to an Anglo-Saxon poet’s portrait of Heorot), and in scene 3 we meet Macbeth and Banquo, victorious generals of the king, returning a great battle with the Norwegians.
 Interested in echoes of days when Norsemen played with the crown of Scotland, what arrested Tolkien’s interest was this meeting of mortal travelers with denizens of Fairy – a meeting on the shadow lands, the blasted heath.

-Frodo recalls Macbeth’s first words, on his first appearance, act 1, scene 3: “So foul and fair a day I have not seen, which themselves echo: the closing words of scene 1:
+Macbeth speaks for the first time: act 1, scene 3: “So foul and fair a day I have not seen.”
+The three witches have already closed scene 1:

 Fair is foul, and foul is fair.

 Hover through the fog and filthy air.

 Frodo in Bree says: a servant of the Enemy would seem fairer and feel fouler.
 Fair and foul is what the One Ring is (this precious Ring is absent in The Hobbit).
 Fair and foul play out on the faces of Boromir, his father, and his brother.
 The difference is what Aragorn and the Third Marshall of the Mark discuss on the plains of Rohan, and is seen in Meduseld – Wormtongue gives a face to the foul Unfriend.
 Lady Macbeth is the monster within the walls, as is her husband, while the Lady Galadriel paints the spell of Necromancy JRRT read in this Scottish story as rendered in a mirror through an elvish stone.